-A Stovetop Smoker: A stovetop smoker will make your stove into a grill station, producing succulent ribs, chicken, fish and pork in under an hour.
-Try Cameron's Stovetop Smoker, an easy-to-use option consisting of a roasting pan, rack, and lid.
+A Stovetop Smoker: A stovetop smoker will make your stove into a barbecue station, producing succulent ribs, chicken, fish and pork in under an hour.
+Try one like Cameron's Stovetop Smoker, an easy-to-use option consisting of a roasting pan, rack, and lid.

-An Electric Grill: Are you looking to grill small cuts of meat Japanese or Korean-style, like microbrisket, pork belly, or bulgogi?
-Try placing this non-stick grill pan on this small indoor electric grill by Zojirushi, which will allow perfect control of your marinated bulgogi or thinly-sliced microbrisket so you don't burn anything.
+An Electric Grill: Neat, convenient, indoor electric grills are extremely handy and can produce excellent results for many favorite grilled foods like burgers, steaks, fish, veggies and more.
+Are you looking to grill small cuts of meat Japanese or Korean-style, like microbrisket, pork belly, or bulgogi?
+Try placing a nonstick grill pan on a small indoor grill like the one by Zojirushi; this can allow perfect control of your marinated meat so you don't burn anything.

-A Grill Basket: A grill basket can give you the opportunity to char veggies and other items over an open stovetop flame.
-Try placing your food on a mesh grill mat on top of a metal stovetop grilling rack, or place it inside a grill basket.
+A Grill Basket: Several grilling accessories can give you the ability to char veggies and other items over an open stovetop flame.
+Try placing your food on a mesh grill mat on top of a metal stovetop grilling rack or inside a grill basket.

 Source The Perfect Ingredients for Smoky Flavor

-Wood chips are going to be your best friend for creating big grilling flavors if you're using a roasting pan and rack combo, or the Cameron's Stovetop Smoker.
-The type of wood chips you use are going to make a huge difference in taste, too — they are the determining flavor in the smoke.
+Wood chips are going to be your best friend for creating big grilling flavors if you're using a roasting pan and rack combo or a stovetop smoker.
+The type of wood chips you use makes a huge difference in taste, too — they determine the flavor of the smoke.

 Use a mild-flavored wood like citrus, maple, cherry, cedar, or alder for salmon, which should be cooked low and slow.
 Veggies should also be smoked with milder woods.
 Experiment with hickory chips for your ham, bacon, and chicken.
 Try mesquite wood for your steak, ribs, and brisket.